ninchat/ninchat-api/api.md

 - "email" sends an email with a verification link.  `identity_name` specifies the email address.
+- "facebook" creates an identity to be used for authentication with the help of the Facebook SDK.
+See `create_session`.

 A secret authentication token (password) is associated with the identity if `identity_auth_new` is specified.